vlazed/FE-Player-Template/README.md

 |     ├── Run.rbxm (KeyframeSequence)
 |     ├── Sprint.rbxm (KeyframeSequence)
 └──   └── Jump.lua (etc.)
+module-name.project.json
 ```
 Module source code must exist directly under the module folder.
 I provided an example Staff Wielder module that interfaces with the controllers.
 Developers should use the framework to test their animation modules before distribution.
-To test the external animation module using the framework, export the module-name folder (not the modulescript) into an rbxm binary (e.g. ```rojo build --output 'StaffWielder.rbxm'  staffwielder.project.json``` an example is included in the repository) and place this file in the appropriate directory (see **Installing External Animation Modules**)
+To test the external animation module using the framework, export the module-name folder (not the modulescript) into an rbxm binary (e.g. ```rojo build --output 'module-name.rbxm'  module-name.project.json``` an example is included in the repository) and place this file in the appropriate directory (see **Installing External Animation Modules**) of your rigtype.

 Generally, one should distribute their modules through a Github release (as per the design philosophy of richie0866's rbxm-suite).

+### General Modules
+In addition to animation modules, the framework also supports modules that provide general functionality for the user.
+An example of such a module is Mimic, which is installed internally into FE-Player-Template by default.
+Users should install general modules in lieu of modifying existing FE-Player-Template code if one wants to add additional player functions.
+See Mimic.lua under the Modules for an example.

 ### Animations
 This process involves using Roblox Studio.
 To make your own animation files, you will need a keyframe sequence to module script plugin.
 I've included a modified version of an [Animation Converter](https://www.roblox.com/library/442028078/Animation-Converter) that outputs a format that this frameworks animation controllers can read.
 The general outline for conversion are the following: